osuka/js-multiplatform-game01/README.md

 # Launching the XCode (iOS, Mac) version

+* Make sure the game has been built, by running `grunt server`
-Open `proj.ios_mac/game01.xcodeproj`.
+* Open `proj.ios_mac/game01.xcodeproj`.

 Launch as usual.

 # Launching the Android version

+* Make sure the game has been built, by running `grunt server`
+* Import `bower_components/cocos2d-x/cocos/2d` into your IDE.
+This will create the project `libcocos2dx`.
-Import `proj.android` into your IDE.
+* Import `proj.android` into your IDE.
+This will create the `game01` project.

 Launch as usual.

 # Advanced